mranand362/Print-table-by-user-input/README.md

-# write a progrsm to Print-table-by-user-input
+# write a program to Print-table-by-user-input